2CV 24 Hour Race

 The 2017 Liqui Moly Citroën 2CV 24 Hour race at Snetterton circuit was won by Team LION 1, with drivers Pete Sparrow, Alec Graham and David O’Keefe in 706 laps.
 Team ECAS were 2nd (699 laps) and Team Rebellion 3rd (691 laps).
-Lien Davies won the 2CVParts.com Classic Racing Championship.
+Lien Davies won the 2CVParts.com Classic Racing Championship in a Team Gadget Racing car.

 The 2016 24 Hour race at the Anglesey circuit was won by 2CV Team LION, with drivers Pete Sparrow, David O'Keeffe and Alec Graham.
-The 2CVParts.com Championship was won by Lien Davis in the Team Gadget Racing car.
+The 2CVParts.com Championship was won by Lien Davis in a Team Gadget Racing car.

 The 2015 24 Hour race was won by Team SeaLion, with drivers Pete Sparrow, Jon Davis, Alec Graham and David O'Keeffe.
 In the same car, Pete Sparrow won the 2CVParts.com Championship for the 6th time.

 The 2014 24 Hour race was won by Team SeaLion, with drivers Pete Sparrow, Jon Davis, Peter Rundle and Paul Rowland.
 Pete Sparrow in the same car won the 2CVParts.com Championship for the 5th time.

-The 2013 24 Hour race was won by Team Stinky, with drivers Thompson, Savage and Halgren.
+The 2013 24 Hour race was won after 717 laps, by Team Stinky, with drivers Neil Thompson, Neil Savage, Christer Hallgren and Chris Yates.
+The car's remarkable reliability was the key to the win as other teams succumbed to various mechanical issues.
+The race remained dry throughout the 24hrs.

 The 2012 race was won again by Rent Boys Racing with the same driver line up, and the car once again prepared by Mark Turner.

-No other team had won this race three times consecutively, any driver line up achieving a hat trick in 24-hour endurance racing is mighty unusual, and only ever been achieved twice previously.
+No other team had won this race three times consecutively, any driver line up achieving a hat trick in 24-hour endurance racing is unusual, and only ever been achieved twice previously.
 Making this achievement one of the most impressive in British motorsport in recent history.

 The 2011 race was won by Rent Boys Racing with an unchanged driver line up however for this year the car was prepared by Mark Turner with a second car now part of the team (Rent Boys Racing 2).
 The car ran faultlessly for the event.
 The race was on the Snetterton 200 Circuit.